Para leer esta hoja informativa en español, haga clic aquí.

 - Minus side: Potential "why didn't you tell me before?" reaction

 Is one of these approaches better than the other?
 Not really – it is a personal choice.
+However, laws in many US states make it illegal to have sex without disclosing your HIV status.
+For more information, see the "Disclosure and the law" section below.

 It is important to remember that dating is a process of finding the right person for you.
 Whether or not you are living with HIV, dating almost always includes some rejection, and almost everyone has some trial runs before finding that special person!